-- Multiple languages available.
+- Multiple languages are available.

 - No deep scan capability.

-- Large percentage of files are unrecoverable.
+- A large percentage of files are unrecoverable.

-11. UndeleteMyFiles Pro (Windows)
+13. UndeleteMyFiles Pro (Windows)

 Don’t be fooled by the software name.
-While it sounds like a pro edition that requires a purchase to use, UndeleteMyFiles Pro is absolutely free, and comes with tools for data recovery and file wipe as well.
+While it sounds like a pro edition that requires a purchase to use, UndeleteMyFiles Pro is absolutely free and comes with tools for data recovery and file wipe as well.
 Just select the drive, scan it, and you should be able to view a list of missing files.
 SeriousBit, the developers, says UndeleteMyFiles Pro works well for recovering deleted files from hard disks, USB, SD/CF cards, and other storage media.